PapiLer/Reforestation/README.md

-## Want to hear my pizza joke?
-Never mind, it's too cheesy.
+## I've got a joke about vegetables for you... but it's a bit corny.